datalakehouse/docs/docs/products/redis/index.rst

     🧰 :doc:`howto/list-code-samples`

-Ways to use Aiven for Redis
+Ways to use DLH for Redis
 -----------------------------

 - Redis is usually used as an auxiliary data store, working with a main database (e.g. PostgreSQL).